kellyjonbrazil/jc/docs/parsers/crontab.md

 # jc.parsers.crontab
-jc - JSON CLI output utility crontab file Parser
+jc - JSON CLI output utility crontab command and file Parser

 Usage:

-    specify --crontab as the first argument if the piped input is coming from a crontab file
+    specify --crontab as the first argument if the piped input is coming from crontab -l or a crontab file

 Compatibility: